randycoulman/mix_test_interactive/README.md

 ## Passing Arguments To Tasks

-Any command line arguments passed to the `mix test.interactive` task will be passed through to all of the tasks being run, along with any arguments added by interactive mode.
+Any command line arguments passed to the `mix test.interactive` task will be passed through to the task being run, along with any arguments added by interactive mode.
 If I want to see detailed trace information for my tests, I can run:

 ```
 mix test.interactive --trace
 ```

-`mix test.interactive` will detect the `--stale` and `--failed` arguments and use those as initial settings in interactive mode.
+`mix test.interactive` will detect the `--stale` and `--failed` flags and use those as initial settings in interactive mode.
 You can then toggle those flags on and off as needed.
+It will also detect any filename or pattern arguments and use those as initial settings.
+However, it does not detect any filenames passed with `--include` or `--only`.
+Note that if you specify a pattern on the command-line, `mix test.interactive` will find all test files matching that pattern and pass those to `mix test` as if you had used the `p` command.

 ## Clearing The Console Before Each Run